ChorusOne/opus-pool-sdk/book/docs/interfaces/VaultDetails.md

 # Interface: VaultDetails

-Provides details in regards to given Vault in the system
+Provides details about a specific vault in the system.

 ## Properties